Please Note: Our Outside Cafe will re-open next Spring.

 Nick and Veronica brought the rotisserie to Popeye's, a Greek Easter tradition, in 1985.
 It started small and was operational Easter Sunday through October.
 Countless sticks of fresh flame roasted chicken were cooked daily.
 Farm Raised Pigs roasted all day Saturday and Spring Lamb was a traditional Sunday faire between Easter and September.
 For authentic BBQ flavor, Popeye’s uses real hard wood charcoal and Nick’s Original Secret Recipe Spice Rub.
 Truly one of the best bbq flavors you have ever eaten.
 Since the original rotisserie first opened, Popeye’s has expanded and now holds an amazing fifteen sticks and also serves the mouthwatering signature roasted items Seven Days a Week, Year Round.

 Nick was a true Midwest restaurant icon.
 Respected for his business style, exceptional eye for detail, and strong insistence for customer service, Nick put Popeye’s on the map.
 Popeye’s was not only a place to eat, but a “must visit destination” stop for those visiting the Lake Geneva area.
 Despite Nick’s passing in 2011, the family and supporting staff’s passion, commitment, and dedication will undoubtedly keep Nick’s vision and the Anagnos Family tradition not only alive and well, but help it thrive and grow.
-Much as Nick made improvements based on guests needed, sons Dimitri and Michael have been working diligently updating and expanding the Popeye’s legacy.
+Much as Nick made improvements based on guests needed, son Dimitri has been working diligently updating and expanding the Popeye’s legacy.
 Currently, an additional hundred seats have been added outside to provide the public a true “lakefront dining experience.”
 A name you grew up with, a place you fell in love with, a memory you will cherish and pass down.
 Popeye’s Galley and Grog.